John Casablancas: Career

+Sexual misconduct

+According to British newspaper The Guardian, "Casablancas was frank about his personal preference for girls of only just legal age – 'child women'.
+His relationships were far beyond complicated, though he denied the rumours that he had charmed entire portfolios of Elite employees into bed."

+At the age of 40, Casablancas began dating 14-year-old Stephanie Seymour while he was married to model Jeanette Christiansen.
+In 1993, the 50-year-old Casablancas married his third wife, 17-year-old Aline Mendonça de Carvalho Wermelinger, winner of Elite Model Look 1992 in Brazil, who he had met as a schoolgirl.
+Wermelinger was close in age to Casablancas's children, who were 22 and 14 at the time.
+The couple had three children: John Jr., Fernando Augusto, and Nina.

+In 2002, Casablancas was accused of sexual assault of a minor in a lawsuit by a former model.

+There are allegations that financier and convicted sex offender Jeffrey Epstein had a connection to Casablancas during the 1990s.
+According to The Guardian, a lawsuit filed in the United States in 2019, alleged that in 1990 Casablancas sent a teenage model to what was described as her first casting call at a private residence on New York City's Upper East Side, where she was instructed to meet a photographer who was later identified as Epstein.
+According to the lawsuit, the model, who was 15 years old at the time, was ordered by Epstein to undress while he took photographs of her, pushed her against a wall and sexually assaulted her.

 Personal life and death

 At age 22, Casablancas married Marie-Christine from France.
 The two lived in Rio de Janeiro for much of their marriage.
 Casablancas had one child with Marie-Christine, Cécile, who was born in 1969 in France.
 The two split soon after her birth.

 In 1967, he met Jeanette Christiansen, a Danish model and the 1965 Miss Denmark, as well as the first model Casablancas ever represented.
-They married in 1979 after the birth of their son Julian, in 1978, who would become lead vocalist of the American bands the Strokes and the Voidz.
-They divorced in 1983, as he was having a public relationship with Look of the Year contest finalist Stephanie Seymour, 16 years old at the time, but who he began dating when she was 14.
-Casablancas was frank about his preference for girls of barely legal age.
+They married in 1979, the year after the birth of their son Julian, who would become lead vocalist of the American bands the Strokes and the Voidz.
+They divorced in 1983.

-In 1993, the 50-year-old Casablancas married his third wife, 17-year-old Aline Mendonça de Carvalho Wermelinger, winner of Elite Model Look 1992 in Brazil, who he had met as a schoolgirl.
-Wermelinger was close in age to Casablancas's children, who were 22 and 14 at the time.
-The couple had three children: John Jr., Fernando Augusto, and Nina.

-Casablancas was friends with Donald Trump and Elite Model Management represented his daughter Ivanka when she became a fashion model at age 15.
+Casablancas was friends with Donald Trump, and Elite Model Management represented his daughter Ivanka when she became a fashion model at age 15.

 A resident of Miami, Florida, Casablancas died on July 20, 2013, in Rio de Janeiro, where he had been receiving treatment for cancer.
 He was 70 years old.